petomalina/pot/readme.md

 $ pot -bucket <bucket-name> -distributed-lock
 ```

-You can now use Pot as usual,
+You can now use Pot as usual.
+You will most likely see a performance drop in terms of latency since Pot now needs to make two roundtrips instead of just one.
+However, it will work just fine in the distributed environment.